 Return on Sales, Asset Turnover, Return on Assets — We put these three together because they relate.
 Return on sales multiplied by asset turnover equals return on assets.
 These three ratios hang together as a triangle, but you must understand each individual term to make sense of the whole equation.

 All employees must understand the concept of return on sales.
 It allows them to grasp how the company is performing and use that understanding to make informed business decisions.

-To begin, we can arrive at the following definition of Return on Sales:
+To begin, we can arrive at the following definition of Return on sales:

 Your bottom line profit (or return) as a percentage of your top line (sales).
-Out of the sales that you’ve made, it is the percentage that is your eventual profit after you’ve taken out all the costs and expenses of the business.
-In other words, profit as a percentage of sales.
+Out of the sales you’ve made, it is the percentage that is your eventual profit after you’ve taken out all the costs and expenses of the business.
+In other words, it is profit as a percentage of sales.

 Divide the net income (39,510) by sales (182,795) and multiply by 100%.
-In Apple’s situation the result is a rounded total of 22%.
+In Apple’s situation, the result is a rounded total of 22%.